 Every 1st C, non-biblical document indicates earliest Christians (Believers & Followers of Jesus of Nazareth, a.k.a.
 The Way) understood their faith in the context of a boundless community: a family, with no human hierarchy, just a spiritual organism with One Head —Jesus Christ… embodied by said followers and nothing like the institutional, professional ministry we see today, most certainly not state churches.

-Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative evangelicals preach an external behavior focused and authoritarian religion of “go to heaven” and “escape hell fire” gospel, which they gain from a 14th C. European tradition of Dante’s Inferno & from flat readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman mind.
-A proper interpretation would show that a 1st C person understood eternal, conscious, physical torment in “Hell” to be a misunderstanding of what Jesus and the Apostles taught.
+Since their rise in the late 1930s and throughout the Cold War, fundamentalist and conservative evangelicals preach an external behavior focused and authoritarian religion of “go to heaven” and “escape hell fire” gospel, which they gain from a 14th C. European tradition of Dante’s Inferno & from very “flat” and very “close” readings of the New Testament, instead of interpreting by contexts, especially that of a 1st C Jewish and/or Greco-Roman worldview.
+A proper interpretation would show that a 1st C person understood eternal, conscious, physical torment in “Hell” to be a misunderstanding of what Jesus and the Apostles understood, let alone taught.

 Furthermore, original Christianity was never about “going to Heaven instead of Hell.”
 1st C followers of “that Way” understood their beliefs to be: